Best Grease Trap Pumping & Cleaning Services in League City, TX

 Do you need to pump and clean it or replace the trap?

 Just like any other part of the septic system or sewer line, you will have to replace this element at some point.
 But how do you know when it is time to replace it?
-Sometimes, the grease will start to flow in the local water system and it comes directly from your property.
+Sometimes, the grease will start to flow into the local water system and it comes directly from your property.
 But this shouldn’t happen unless your trap is full and dirty or if it is old and damaged.

 If you have cleaned and pumped it frequently and every time it was necessary, you should not struggle with this.
 But poor maintenance and cleaning are what lead people to the task of replacing the trap.
 This means that replacing it is necessary when the cleaning is not enough to deal with the condition and guarantee there won’t be grease in the water coming out of your property.